-| idea-driven | interdisciplinary | socially conscious |
+| idea-driven, interdisciplinary & socially conscious |

+I am a freelance writer specializing in the fields of science, philosophy and education.
 My distinctly interdisciplinary approach to journalism hails from my diverse professional and educational experiences.
 For example, I founded an education outreach consultancy, held a fellowship at a public policy think tank, worked as a congressional staffer, dabbled in law, and taught at a developmental research center, public and private elementary schools, and a university.
-I currently work as a school programs educator at The Phillips Collection in conjunction with operating my consultancy.
+I currently work as a school programs educator at The Phillips Collection in conjunction with writing and operating my consultancy.